Foliage escapes: Antiquing and leaf-peeping in Cornish

 0

-Oh here’s a gem, a delightful Maine village that oozes New England charm.
-Folded in the foothills of the White Mountains, well seasoned Cornish is salted with architectural gems and peppered with antiques and crafts shops.
+Oh, here’s a gem—a delightful Maine village that oozes New England charm.
+Folded in the foothills of the White Mountains, well-seasoned Cornish is salted with architectural gems and peppered with antiques and crafts shops.
 Autumn, when the leaves are dazzling and both the apples and the antiques are ripe for pickin’, is prime time for a visit, followed by a ramble through the countryside.

-• Full Circle Artisan’s Gallery, across the street, carries fine craft by Maine artists.
+• Full Circle Artisan’s Gallery, across the street, carries fine crafts by Maine artists.
 This isn’t your grandmother’s craft shop; it’s filled with unique and wonderful handmade works—think Christmas, and shop for everyone on your list.

 • Village Jewelers, which displays a drool-worthy selection of Maine gems (hint, hint: wish someone would shop for me, here).